1918 New York gubernatorial election

 The 1918 New York gubernatorial election took place on November 5, 1918, to elect the Governor and Lieutenant Governor of New York, concurrently with elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Al Smith, president of the New York City aldermen, was elected to the first of his four terms as governor.
+Al Smith, president of the New York City aldermen, was elected to the first of his four two-year terms as governor.